As an Amazon Associate we earn from qualifying purchases.

 18. Black Swimsuit and Ruby Sarong

-A black one-piece swimsuit with a vivid sarong is classic because it works, not because fashion ran out of ideas.
-The ruby sarong adds color, coverage, and the ability to walk to lunch without doing the towel shuffle.
-Wear it for pool days, beach club stops, or lounging when you still want to feel dressed.
-Pair with flat sandals, oversized sunglasses, and a waterproof pouch for your key card.
+A solid black one-piece bathing suit paired with a bright, colorful sarong is a traditional pairing because it always works, not because anyone ran out of ideas.
+The ruby sarong brings some additional color, and coverage to the outfit, and gives you the ability to walk to lunch without doing the towel shuffle.

 19. Seafoam Pants and Striped Tank